mymindishazel/Ravys-unified-discord-ruleset/README.md

 ### PS.1.
 Inspiration

 Of course, this document didn't come out of thin air.
+The contents of this are derived from rulesets I've written in the past, from rulesets others have written in the past, from what I had in my hand while writing it, or what was on my mind before writing it.
-I've written Terms of Service and rulesets in the past and wanted to make this somewhat of a magnum opus to those rulesets, overshadowing all my previous work in the field.
+I've written Terms of Service and rulesets in the past and wanted to make this somewhat of a bigger and general successor to those rulesets, based on my previous work experience in the field.
 Section I.1. is inspired by and adapted to the IETF's [RFC2119](https://tools.ietf.org/html/rfc2119).
 A lot of great rules originate from the Discord Gophers' and the RiceTeaCatPanda CTF's respective Codes of Conduct.
 The arbitration process is inspired by the RfA and Arbitration Committee on Wikipedia.